joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 can be cancelled or replaced.
 You lose time cancelling and replacing them, sure, and you'll have to spend some money replacing some of the cards along with your fancy RFID-blocking bifold, but your life is far from ruined.
-No wonder the average user is apathetic about security.
-On the web, their wallets are empty.
+No wonder the average user is apathetic about security: on the web, their wallets are empty.
 Some data, but no cash.

 This "empty wallet" scenario has been the norm in cybercrime until recently, and